Collaborative law/divorce is a specialized process that focuses on non-adversarial, but lawyer supported and guided negotiation and resolution.

 Q: How long is the collaborative law process?

-Every family and case is different.
-The length and the number of sessions will depend on many things – the issues, how much you and your spouse agree or disagree, the personalities involved, level of conflict, available resources.
-The pace is driven by the parties’ needs, not an external Court process.
+Every family and case is different so the length and the number of sessions will depend on many things – the issues, how much you and your spouse agree or disagree, the personalities involved, level of conflict, available resources.
+The parties’ needs, not an external court process, drives the pace.

 Q: Where does the collaborative law process happen?